- The Bible Ten Commandments

 Others claim that Christ came down from heaven and inhabited a human body and only the human body died while the divine being from heaven remained alive.
 By this we would have to conclude that there was only a human sacrifice made for our redemption.
 It is unbiblical to say that a human sacrifice is sufficient to redeem mankind or that only half of Christ died.
 If Christ only pretended to die it takes away the necessity of Him becoming a man and He could have done that without becoming one.
 The author of Hebrews says He “was made a little lower than the angels for the suffering of death.”
 Hebrews 2:9.
 Christ Himself made it clear to John that He was dead.
 Jesus said, “I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death.”
 Revelation 1:18.
 Jesus Christ really “died for our sins according to the Scriptures.”
 1 Corinthians 15:3.

 It would be pompous to pretend that we understand everything about God.
 Nevertheless, there is much that is revealed for our blessing.
-“The secret things belong unto the Lord our God: but those things which are revealed belong unto us and to our children for ever.”
-Deuteronomy 29:29.
-What is revealed is that our understanding of the Godhead affects our relationship with the Father and Son in a very real way and knowing who they truly are.
+And what is revealed is that our understanding of the Godhead affects our relationship with the Father and Son in a very real way and knowing who they truly are.
 So many are so confused and do not know who they are worshipping or who abides in them.

 - The Father, Son and Holy Spirit are three in one